amanix007/quiz-app-user-admin-and-general-ts/README.md

  - Login   (Role Type : `admin | participant`)
  - Protected Page Questions for Admin
  - Static Data Will persist in the browser.
- - User Authentication data will persist in browser.
+ - User Authentication data will persist in the browser.
  - Question List Will persist in the browser.
  - Answer Edit History will persist in the browser.

 **Other Features**
  - Duplicate Edit History Prevention
  - Dummy data adding Feature
- - Static Data Will persist in the browser.
- - Question List Will persist in the browser.
- - Answer Edit History will persist in the browser.
+ - Delete all questions feature